nathanieltse/Fin/README.md

 * The `greeting` view renders the greeting page for user who are not logged it.

 * The `index` view renders the landing page once user are logged in, and if user doesn't have a spending account they would be presented with option to open one.
-The `index` view checks if user has transfer from other people and notify user to accept transfer, the `index` view also calculate user's total spending of the month and renders on the `index` page.
+The `index` view checks if user has transfer from other people and notify user to accept transfer, the `index` view also calculates user's total spending of the month and renders on the `index` page.

 * The `login_view` view renders the login page for user log in.